nowatermelon/skyrim/README.md

    - [Disable auto-updates for Skyrim AE](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
    - Set game language to English

-     Note: Even if you want to play the game in Chinese, you still need to complete this step.
-The Chinese translation is implemented through mods.
+     Note: This step is required for all players (Chinese translations are implemented via mods).
    - Upon first launch, Skyrim AE will auto-download the DLCs.
 Stay on this screen until finished, exit only after it's done.

      Note: If you have DLC problems during installation, delete the game and redo this step.